Mary I of England: Legacy

 Mary is remembered in the 21st century for her vigorous efforts to restore the primacy of Roman Catholicism in England after the rise of Protestant influence during the previous reigns.
-Protestant historians have long deplored her reign, emphasizing that in just five years she burned several hundred Protestants at the stake.
+Protestant historians have long deplored her reign, emphasizing that in just five years, several hundred Protestants were burned at the stake.
 In the mid-20th century, H. F. M. Prescott attempted to redress the tradition that Mary was intolerant and authoritarian, and scholarship since then has tended to view the older, simpler assessments of Mary with increasing reservations.
 A historiographical revisionism since the 1980s has improved her reputation among scholars to some degree.
-Christopher Haigh argued that her revival of religious festivities and Catholic practices was generally welcomed.
-Haigh concluded that the "last years of Mary's reign were not a gruesome preparation for Protestant victory, but a continuing consolidation of Catholic strength."
-English Catholics often remembered Mary favourably; decades after her death, the epitaph for Sir John Throckmorton (died 1580) refers to "Queene Marie [Mary I] of happie memorie".
+Christopher Haigh argues that her revival of religious festivities and Catholic practices was generally welcomed.
+He concludes that the "last years of Mary's reign were not a gruesome preparation for Protestant victory, but a continuing consolidation of Catholic strength."
+English Catholics often remembered Mary favourably; decades after her death, the epitaph for John Throckmorton refers to "Queene Marie [Mary I] of happie memorie".
+It has been hypothesised that the oeuvre of particularly sombre Lamentations settings from composers such as Thomas Tallis, William Byrd, Robert White and Osbert Parsley was produced out of Catholic nostalgia for the reign of Mary.

-Catholic historians, such as John Lingard, thought Mary's policies failed not because they were wrong but because she had too short a reign to establish them and because of natural disasters beyond her control.
-In other countries, the Catholic Counter-Reformation was spearheaded by Jesuit missionaries, but Mary's chief religious advisor, Cardinal Reginald Pole, refused to allow the Jesuits into England.
+Catholic historians such as John Lingard thought Mary's policies failed not because they were wrong but because she had too short a reign to establish them and because of natural disasters beyond her control.
+In other countries, the Catholic Counter-Reformation was spearheaded by Jesuit missionaries, but Mary's chief religious advisor, Cardinal Reginald Pole, refused to allow Jesuits into England.
 Her marriage to Philip was unpopular among her subjects and her religious policies resulted in deep-seated resentment.
 The military loss of Calais to France was a bitter humiliation to English pride.
 Failed harvests increased public discontent.
-Philip spent most of his time abroad, while his wife remained in England, leaving her depressed at his absence and undermined by their inability to have children.
-After Mary's death, Philip sought to marry Elizabeth but she refused him.
-Although Mary's rule was ultimately ineffectual and unpopular, the policies of fiscal reform, naval expansion, and colonial exploration that were later lauded as Elizabethan accomplishments were started in Mary's reign.
+Philip spent most of his time abroad, while Mary remained in England, leaving her depressed at his absence and undermined by their inability to have children.
+After her death, Philip sought to marry Elizabeth, but she refused him.
+Although Mary's rule was ultimately ineffectual and unpopular, the policies of fiscal reform, naval expansion, and colonial exploration later lauded as Elizabethan accomplishments were started in Mary's reign.